mukeshjv/LunarLander/README.md

 # LunarLander
-Reinforcement Agent that learns to land on Moon's surface.
+Agent that learns to land on Moon's surface using Reinforcement Learning.